Abhishek-Birada/javascript/README.md

      '123'+4 = '1234'
      'abhi'- 4 = NaN
      '123' -3= 120
-Symbol	: It is used for making a value or anything as unique.(not a correct definition) Example : let a = Symbol(10)
+Symbol	: It is used for making a value or anything as unique and it is immutable.(not a correct definition) Example : let a = Symbol(10)
 	  let b = Symbol(10)
 	  log(a === b) // false because == checks only values but === checks value and datatype, here both values are considered as unique